 Donating one or more of your organs after your death can help save another person's life.
 Over 100,000 people in the United States are now waiting for the gift of an organ to become available for an organ transplant.

 Most people can be organ donors.
-If you are interested in donating organs or tissues, contact the United Network for Organ Sharing (UNOS) at 1-888-894-6361 or go online at www.unos.org to get more information and to find the nearest transplant center.
+If you are interested in donating organs or tissues, contact the United Network for Organ Sharing (UNOS) at 1-888-894-6361 or go online at www.unos.org to get more information.

 How can you be an organ donor?

 Plan ahead.
-To become an organ donor, you put your name on your state's donor registry.
+To become an organ donor, put your name on your state's donor registry.
 Many states give you the option to become a donor when you apply for a driver's license or when you renew your license.
 Other states have a form you can fill out in person or online and file with a state organ donor registry.
+You can find your state registry by going to www.organdonor.gov/stateMap.asp.
 Either way, your name goes on a list of possible donors, and your status is noted on your driver's license.
 To find out what's required in your state, check with your doctor or call your local Department of Motor Vehicles office.

 People of any age can register to be organ donors.
 In many states there's no minimum age, though an adult might have to sign for someone under age 18.

 Yes, you can choose what organs and tissues you would like to offer for donation.
+Or you can choose to donate any organs that are needed.
 You can also choose to donate for transplant, for research, or for educational purposes.

 What are the facts about organ donation?

 You don't have to be young and in perfect health to be a donor.
 There are no age limits to putting your name on the donor registry.
 And you don't have to be perfectly healthy to donate an organ.
 It's the health of a certain organ that matters.
 Talk with your doctor or local organ procurement organization (OPO) if you have questions.